mrkkrp/dot-emacs/README.md

 total number of combinations won't be satisfactory.
 But we can use two keys after introducing key (<kbd>menu</kbd> in my case, if you don't have
 <kbd>menu</kbd> on your keyboard you can remap something with help of
-specialized software), then we get `26 × 26 = 676` combinations!
+specialized software), then we get 26 × 26 = 676 combinations!
 Not bad at
 all.
-There are enough combinations, so you can choose those that have some mnemonic value.
+There are enough combinations for you to prefer those that have some mnemonic value.
 Give this technique a try and you will see how productive you can be!